MN Resuscitation Consortium

 - Broadly and strategically placing AEDs, with program partnerships to assist in rapid location and deployment

-Evaluate your community's preparedness for cardiac emergencies by downloading and completing the statewide Heart Safe Community Designation Toolkit and Application
+This Program is coordinated and supported by the Minnesota Department of Health and AMerican Heart Association-Minnesota.
+Gain recognition and evaluate your community's preparedness for cardiac emergencies by downloading and completing the statewide Heart Safe Community Designation Toolkit and Application.

 The MRC works with EMS medical directors and EMA education sites to develop and implement: